The Chinese New Year 春节 in 2015 is the ‘Year of the Sheep begins February 19th.

 Celebrate with one of the oldest established Chinese communities.
 Manchester’s China Town was established in the early 20th Century.
 A small community at first, the numbers grew in the 1940s and in 1948 the first Chinese restaurant in Manchester opened called the “Ping Hong”.

-The impressive Chinese arch represents the Ming Dynasty and was completed in 1987.
+The impressive Chinese arch in Manchester’s China Town represents the Ming Dynasty.
+The archway was completed in 1987.
 Adorned with dragons and phoenixes, the arch stands at 45 feet high and was the tallest in Europe until it was superseded by the Chinese Arch in Liverpool.

-This year, in the Chinese Zodiac, is the Year of the Horse, and the Chinese New Year will be celebrated with many different events in Manchester’s China town.
-2014′s celebrations include martial arts, traditional Chinese dance displays, the customary dragon (even longer this year!), a dance parade and also art groups, great Oriental food and fireworks.
+2014, in the Chinese Zodiac, is the Year of the Horse, and the Chinese New Year was celebrated with many different events in Manchester’s China town.
+2014′s celebrations included martial arts, traditional Chinese dance displays, the customary dragon (even longer this year than last year’s!), a dance parade and also art groups, great Oriental food and fireworks.